ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 >[!WARNING]Setpoints and control mode for devices working in parallel must be the same.

 >[!WARNING]Do not change the Group ID while the modules are enabled.

+>[!NOTE]Even though modules are connected in parallel, one module might be more loaded than others (i.e. perfect sharing of the load is not guaranteed)

 #### Example of parallel operation